 Like most evictions in any jurisdiction, a landlord’s first step in the Florida eviction process is service of the appropriate written notice.
-For nonpayment of rent, the Florida eviction notice is for 3 days (see Florida Statutes 83.56(3) and 83.595 regarding nonpayment of rent).
-These notices (available for download on our site) must contain certain specific information to be effective:
+For nonpayment of rent, the Florida eviction notice is a 3-Day Eviction Notice (see Florida Statutes 83.56(3) and 83.595 regarding nonpayment of rent).
+These notices (available for download here) must contain certain specific information to be effective.

-The notice period does not include the first day of service, weekends or holidays.
+When counting the 3 day notice period, do not include the first day of service, weekends or holidays.

-For instances where the eviction is for noncompliance with the rental agreement but a cure is possible or permissible, a 7 day notice is given, also called “Notice of Noncompliance, Seven Day Notice to Cure.”
+For instances where the eviction is for noncompliance with the rental agreement but a cure is possible or permissible, a 7 Day Eviction Notice is given, also called “Notice of Noncompliance, Seven Day Notice to Cure.”
 It must contain what act or omission constitutes the noncompliance and that the lease will be terminated unless the tenant cures the breach within the 7 days.

 The tenant must be advised that the same breach or noncompliance within the following 12-months will result in a termination without the opportunity to cure the noncompliance.